 Those innovative features include:

-- 3/4" Polyester strap material vs. 1" Nylon or Polypropylene.
+3/4" Polyester strap material vs. 1" Nylon or Polypropylene.
 The smaller strap allows this strap to pack down to next to nothing.
-There are many key benefits to using Polyester instead of Nylon or Polypropylene: it repels water, only stretches 5-15% compared to 20-50%, it is highly UV resistant, and it is resistant to abrasion.
-Polyester is a more expensive material to use, but we believe that the advantages of using this material outweigh the costs of it.
+There are many critical benefits to using Polyester instead of Nylon or Polypropylene: it repels water, only stretches 5-15% compared to 20-50%, it is highly UV resistant, and it is resistant to abrasion.
+Polyester is a more expensive material to use, but we believe that the advantages of using this material outweigh the cost.

 Here are some fun facts about Polyester straps compared to Nylon or Polypropylene:

 Polyester is soft and more flexible.
 This allows you to pack it down to a much smaller profile than a 1" Nylon or Polypropylene strap.

 Polyester stretches only 5 to 15%.
 As you hang things off of your strap it won't sag due to the weight being added to the strap.
 Polypropylene is a form of plastic and can stretch over 50% while under load.
 Nylon can stretch between 20 to 30% under load.